wp-statistics/wp-statistics/readme.txt

 = 14.11.4 - 2024-**-** =
 - **Enhancement:** Added the geolocation validation in site info for better debugging.
 - **Fix:** Fix the tooltip for the previous period on the monthly and weekly charts.
+- **Fix:** Resolved issues in the Roles & Permissions section to prevent assigning higher capabilities than the current user.

 = 14.11.3 - 2024-11-17 =
 - **New:** Added support for tracking unique visitors in shortcodes.